 About Tuancheng Fortress

-Today, the fortress is a national museum and is also known as
+Today, the fortress is extremely well-preserved and is both a national museum and known as the Tuancheng Exhibition Hall.

 The reign of the Qianlong Emperor lasted between 1735 and 1796, and marked a period of particular prosperity during the Qing dynasty – China’s last imperial dynasty.
 Qianlong was a successful military leader, having been present at military strategy meetings alongside his father and predecessor.

 Immediately after gaining the throne he sent armies to suppress the Miao rebellion and later campaigns greatly expanded the Qing territory in.
 China, partially facilitated by Qing military strength.